iker-gutierrez/SNS-1064-dataset/README.md

 ## Remarks

-- The test set is fully curated to ensure reliable evaluation  .
+- The test set is fully curated to ensure reliable RAG evaluation.
 - Some noise may remain in the training set.